Updated: Nov 16

 This coming across as whiny!
 Can’t I talk about anything without dredging up my childhood?
 Wah!
 I was sad!
 Who wasn’t?
 Once in a session, my therapist asked, “Were you bullied as a child?” and my response was, “Yes.
 Wasn’t everyone?” then I fell into a hysterical crying fit that worried me that I may have lost my damn mind.
 I didn’t know where it was coming from, but it was like speaking it aloud had unleashed something.
 I was in such a state that she wouldn’t let me leave right away, and when I called Hubs, he told me he would come to get me so I wouldn’t have to drive home.
 I spoke the truth – I had been bullied as a child.
 I didn’t feel safe in my home.
 I’m easily triggered by chaos, slamming doors, and neglectful authority figures.
 But I always remind myself that my childhood wasn’t especially bad, but it wasn’t especially great either.

 I don’t recall the first time I sat down and said, “I am going to write!”
 I remember drawing and hand-lettering things.
 I kept little diaries with fragile locks on the front that my brother and friends broke so they could read my childlike scrawl proclaiming that I had a crush on someone.
 I opened notebooks and wrote down things until I was tired.
 Some of the notebooks were pretty, archival paper, leather-covered.
 Others were basic composition books, wide-ruled, and doodled upon.
 I have a box of those notebooks dating back to my childhood in storage.
 On my studio bookshelf, I have a row of Moleskine notebooks, organized by date.
 When I was writing in those notebooks, I was in a world of my own design: anything was possible.
 Once while discussing realist writing with a colleague, they mentioned that some use storytelling as an opportunity not to rewrite their own history instead of writing in a realistic way.
 To which I responded, “Right, but what’s the point of writing fiction if you can’t create a world of your own liking?”
 The early stories of my youthful notebooks were often about being rescued from the farm, working with teams of people to defeat evil, or finding love.
 All stories of no longer being isolated or alone.
+I wrote a story for the lonely because I was so lonely.

 It didn’t occur to me that I was no longer lonely until I was pregnant with W. I was driving to my job, a coffee shop where I was a barista – fully pregnant – and I was talking to my belly.
 I realized what I was doing and thought about how I was going to have a kid and they would soon be with me all the time.
 I would love them and they would love me back.
 And that felt really nice.